Philosophy and Ethics and Psychology

 Interested in applying?

 Our students come from a range of different backgrounds.
-We look for individuals with an enquiring mind and a willingness to explore new areas of thought and belief.
+We're looking for individuals with a curious mind and a desire to explore new areas of research, thought and belief.

 We accept a wide range of qualifications for entry to our undergraduate programmes.
 The main ones are listed below: